-Email your question to the Engineering & Computer Science Library reference staff at email@example.com.
+Email your question to the Engineering & Computer Science Library reference staff at firstname.lastname@example.org.
 Response times are usually within 24 hours.
-In your email mention that this is a question for "APS112" or "ESP" to help staff answer your question quicker.
+In your email mention that this is a question for "APS112T" or "ESP" to help staff answer your question quicker.

 This chat is not staffed by engineering librarians but by librarians from all across the University of Toronto.
 Staff here may be able to help you find some of the information you need but may not be able to assist you will all of your design questions.
 For the more tricky engineering design questions please use the Virtual Help Desk service or email above.

 Searching for books and articles through the catalogue will be a whole new experience!

 To get the most out of the new catalogue, make sure you sign in before using it!

 If you need some help using the new catalogue please visit the Virtual Help Service.

 University of Toronto Libraries

 About web accessibility.
 Tell us about a web accessibility problem.

 © University of Toronto.
 All rights reserved.
 Terms and conditions.